Lisalic/zst-subreddit-filter-script/README.md

 ### 3. Download Reddit Data

-Download a Reddit data dump in Zstandard format
+Download a Reddit data dump in Zstandard format.

 ### 4. Run the Script

+1. Open this repository page in your web browser.
+2. Click the green **Code** button and choose **Download ZIP**.
+3. Unzip the downloaded file and copy `subreddit-filter-script.py` to a folder you can find easily.

+After you have the file, run the script as shown below.

 ```bash
 python subreddit-filter-script.py